About

 Initially there were no buildings on the land, and little funding, so the monks themselves began building.
 Ajahn Brahm learnt plumbing and brick-laying and built many of the current buildings, including the meditation hall, himself.

-In 1994, Ajahn Jagaro took sabbatical leave from Western Australia and disrobed a year later, abruptly leaving Ajahn Brahm in charge.
-Ajahn Brahm took on the role with gusto and was soon being invited to provide his profound, uplifting and humorous teachings in other parts of Australia and South-East Asia.
-In October 2004, Ajahn Brahm was awarded the John Curtin Medal for his vision, leadership and service to the Australian community by Curtin University, and has convened at many Global Buddhist Conferences (the most recent one in Perth, 2015).
+In 1994, Ajahn Jagaro took sabbatical leave from Western Australia and disrobed a year later, abruptly leaving Ajahn Brahm in charge (a role which, by then, he was more than qualified to perform!)
+Ajahn Brahm took up the role with gusto and was soon being invited to provide his profound, uplifting and humorous teachings in other parts of Australia and South-East Asia.
+In October 2004, Ajahn Brahm was awarded the John Curtin Medal for his vision, leadership and service to the Australian community by Curtin University, has convened at many Global Buddhist Conferences and was awarded an AM (equivalent to an OBE) by the Queen of England in 20.. for his services to gender equality in Buddhism.

-Currently Ajahn Brahm is Abbot of Bodhinyana, Spiritual Director of the Buddhist Society of Western Australia, Spiritual Adviser to the Buddhist Society of Victoria, Spiritual Adviser to the Buddhist Society of South Australia, Spiritual Director of Bodhinyana Singapore, and most recently Spiritual Adviser to Anukampa Bhikkhuni Project, in the UK.
-He is also working with monks and nuns of all Buddhist traditions to establish and develop the Australian Sangha Association.
+Currently Ajahn Brahm is Abbot of Bodhinyana, Spiritual Director of the Buddhist Society of Western Australia, Spiritual Adviser to the Buddhist Society of Victoria, Spiritual Adviser to the Buddhist Society of South Australia, Spiritual Director of Buddhist Fellowship Singapore and Spiritual Adviser to Anukampa Bhikkhuni Project in the UK, among many other roles.
+He continues to work with monks and nuns of all Buddhist traditions to establish and develop the Australian Sangha Association.

 Ajahn Brahm has written several books, including the best-seller Opening the Door of Your Heart (published in US as 'Who Ordered This Truckload of Dung?'); Simply This Moment; Mindfulness, Bliss and Beyond; The Art of Disappearing and Don't Worry Be Grumpy.
 Hundreds of Ajahn Brahm's Dhamma talks are available for free download in both digital audio and video format.
 Warm and accessible, they are downloaded millions of times a year and barely a second passes when there isn't someone, somewhere in the world listening to a talk by Ajahn Brahm!